 - Familiar as being utilized for raw materials

-Disadvantages of using Big Bags for Powder Handling
+The disadvantages of using Big Bags for Powders

 - Dusty operation exposes a contamination risk